Evidence – Based Approaches to Addiction Treatment

 Buprenorphine is a medication which is used for treatment which decreases or eradicates withdrawal symptoms connected with opioid dependence but does not have the same effects of euphoria and sedation caused by heroin or other opioids.
 These medications need to be prescribed by medical professionals and the individual needs to be monitored by trained staff.

 Naltrexone is a medication which has few side effects.
 It is often used in outpatient treatment after detoxification in a treatment centre.
 Patients must be opioid-free for several days before taking naltrexone to prevent withdrawal symptoms.
 The medication blocks all the effects of opioids when administered correctly.
 The reason for the treatment is that the patient will lose the craving for the opioid when the usual desired effects are no longer associated with it.
-Naltrexone is not addictive and has no side effects, however it is often difficult to get the patient to follow through with treatment.
-Support, supervision and therapy alongside treatment is absolutely essential to encourage continued treatment.
-It is best used for those who are motivated and recently detoxified who desperately want a drug free future.
+Naltrexone is not addictive and has no side effects, however, it is often difficult to get the patient to follow through with treatment.
+Support, supervision and therapy alongside treatment is essential to encourage continued treatment.
+It is best used for those who are motivated recently detoxified and desperately want a drug-free future.

 Tobacco Addiction